 You'll find humidity is not an issue when learning how to grow a Panda Plant successfully.
 The average room provides enough humidity for this easy-care, furry plant.
 The indoor Panda Plant can live for many years in these conditions.

-Move it outside during spring and summer, if desired, but provide protection from the hot afternoon sun.
-Fertilize during these months with a balanced houseplant food mixed at half strength as a part of Panda Plant care.
+Move it outside during spring and summer, if desired, but protect from the hot afternoon sun.
+During these months, fertilize with a balanced houseplant food mixed at half strength as a part of Panda Plant care.